 (II) Properly preserve registration materials, with a retention period of not less than 20 years;

-(III) Promptly and accurately disclose the Data Property Rights registration process, fee schedule, complaint channels, etc., to enhance work transparency and accept social supervision;
+(III) Promptly and accurately disclose the Data Property Rights registration process, fee schedule, complaint channels, etc.; regularly disclose information on registration-business handling and full-time review-team construction; and accept social supervision;

-(IV) Operate and maintain the information system supporting Data Property Rights registration business and properly interface with the National Data Property Rights Registration Service Platform;
+(IV) Operate and maintain the information system supporting Data Property Rights registration business and properly interface with the National Data Property Rights Registration Service System;

 (V) Establish an information-reporting system and report Data Property Rights registration matters to the data administration authority in a timely manner as required;

-(VI) Undertake confidentiality obligations with respect to materials provided by registration applicants and take necessary measures to safeguard data security; shall not disclose or unlawfully use such materials;
+(VI) Undertake confidentiality obligations with respect to materials provided by registration applicants and take necessary measures to safeguard data security and protect trade secrets; shall not disclose or unlawfully use such materials;

-(VII) Shall not engage in activities that affect the fairness or independence of registration; shall not conduct profit-making data-provision activities; and shall not, as a registration applicant, apply for registration at its own registration institution;
+(VII) Shall not engage in activities that affect the fairness or independence of registration, shall not use registration convenience to seek improper benefits, and shall not, as a registration applicant, apply for registration at its own registration institution;

 (VIII) Shall strive to enhance registration service capacity, reduce registration costs, and provide reasonably priced registration services; shall not coerce bundling with other charged items.